NISSAN 300 ZX Overview

 How many Nissan 300 ZX vehicles are currently registered?

-There are currently seven registered Nissan 300 ZX vehicles in the UK.
+There are currently eight registered Nissan 300 ZX vehicles in the UK.

 What is the MOT pass rate for the Nissan 300 ZX?

-The MOT pass rate for the Nissan 300 ZX stands at 82.1%, indicating a relatively high level of roadworthiness among these vehicles.
+The MOT pass rate for the Nissan 300 ZX stands at 77.5%.
+This indicates a relatively good level of roadworthiness among the registered vehicles.

 What are the common reasons for MOT failures?

-What types of fuel do Nissan 300 ZX vehicles use?
+What fuel type does the Nissan 300 ZX use?

-All registered Nissan 300 ZX vehicles in the UK use petrol as their fuel type.
+All registered Nissan 300 ZX vehicles utilise petrol as their fuel type.

 What colours are available for the Nissan 300 ZX?